konkalaitzidis/kostaskal.com/README.md

-# Personal Website

-Based on Nextfolio, built with the Next.js framework and deployed with Vercel.

 # KostasKal.com 🌐

-Welcome to the repository for my personal website, [KostasKal.com](https://www.kostaskal.com)!
+Welcome to the repository for my personal website, [kostaskal.com](https://www.kostaskal.com).
 This website serves as my digital portfolio, showcasing my professional journey, projects, and interests in data science and AI for health.
+It is based on Nextfolio, built with the Next.js framework and deployed with Vercel.

 ---